Jackeagle/kernel_msm-3.18/Documentation/core-api/xarray.rst

 to their default state.
 This is usually all marks clear, unless the XArray is marked with ``XA_FLAGS_TRACK_FREE``, in which case mark 0 is set and all other marks are clear.
-Replacing one entry with another using :c:func:`xas_store` will not reset the marks on that entry; if you want the marks reset, you should do that explicitly.
+Replacing one entry with another using :c:func:`xas_store` will reset the marks if the entry being stored is ``NULL``.
+You can use :c:func:`xas_replace` which will skip some of the work involved if you don't need the marks to be touched, and have already walked the xa_state to the appropriate place.

 The :c:func:`xas_load` will walk the xa_state as close to the entry as it can.
 If you know the xa_state has already been walked to the